HTML Basics - An Exercise

 Let’s do a quick page with the elements we know.
 The page should include:

-• At least one paragraph: p
+- At least three headings: one

 Here’s an example of a Museums page.